Bernstein-Kouchnirenko-Khovanskii with a symmetry

-One might hope to prove the irreducibility of the proper part of the generic symmetric curve $f(x)=f(I(x))=0,\,f\in\C^A$, by induction on $|A|$ as follows. \begin{exa} {\bf (The skew tetrahedron, Figure \ref{fig:minimal})} Let $A'$ have the shape
+For every such $A$, one might hope to deduce the irreducibility of the proper part of the generic symmetric curve $f(x)=f(I(x))=0,\,f\in\C^A$, by Inductive irreducibility as follows. \begin{exa} {\bf (The skew tetrahedron, Figure \ref{fig:minimal})} Let $A'$ have the shape

 Then the corresponding symmetric curve has irreducible proper part by Proposition \ref{propind}.2, applied to $A=\{b_1,b_3,b_4\}\subset A'$.
-Indeed, it is clear from the $c_i$'s that $A$ cannot be of type D, E and I1 and I2.
+Indeed, it is clear from the $c_i$'s that $A$ cannot be of type D, E and I1.
 The first two columns on the right guarantee that $b_3$ does not belong to the plane parallel to $M^{-I}$ containing $b_1$ and $b_4$, that is $A$ is not of type $C_1$.
 Considering the last column, we deduce that any line parallel to $M^{-I}$ contains at most one point in $A$ and that $A$ is not of type C2.
 Eventually, we can assume, up to a shift, that $c_1=0$.
-Thus $d=\vert c_4/2\vert$ and $d'=\GCD(d,c_2)<d$. \end{exa} However, some non-exceptional support sets $A'$ cannot be split into $A\cup\{a\}$ fitting the assumptions of the Inductive irreducibility. \begin{exa} {\bf (The high tetrahedron, Figure \ref{fig:minimal})} Let $A'$ have the shape
+Thus $d=\vert c_4/2\vert$, $d'=\GCD(d,c_2)<d$, and $A$ is of type $I2$, so Proposition \ref{propind}.2 is applicable. \end{exa} However, some non-exceptional support sets $A'$ cannot be split into $A\cup\{a\}$ fitting the assumptions of the Inductive irreducibility. \begin{exa} {\bf (The high tetrahedron, Figure \ref{fig:minimal})} Let $A'$ have the shape

 Then there is no three-point subset $A\subset A'$ to which the Inductive irreducibility would be applicable.
 Indeed, removing either $b_2$ or $b_3$ leads to a support $A$ of type C1.
 In particular Proposition \ref{propind}.2 never applies.
 According to Remark \ref{exadisconn}, the proper part of the generic symmetric curve supported on $A$ is reducible in general so that Proposition \ref{propind}.1 does not apply either.
 Removing either $b_0$ or $b_3$ changes the projection along $M^I$ and is therefore not allowed. \end{exa} \begin{exa} {\bf (The low tetrahedron, Figure \ref{fig:minimal})} Let $A'$ have the shape